houseofthe051010/Plant-Health-Monitor/README.md

 # ESP32 Plant Health Monitor Rover

-A self-driving ESP32-based soil sampling rover consisting of a tank-drive chassis, a multi-servo soil collector arm, and a small environmental sensors suite.
-Upon powering on, the rover will run its complete soil sampling routine, do a randomized drive sequence, stop, and idle.

 I built this to sample soil health from my garden and this is just a prototype, not the real version yet, I will build another iteration but this is what I have currently.
+It is a fun educational toy to play with though.

 ## Features

-* Autonomous start-up and work
+* Autonomous
 * Two-servo tank drive
 * Seven servos total
   * Two continuous-rotation drive servos
   * Four arm position servos
   * One sample chamber closing servo
-* Smooth servo movement
-* Simultaneous two-servos action
-* Shovel shaking to dump collected soil
-* Random forward, turning, and curved driving segments
-* Autonomous drive stop after the sequence execution
 * Soil electrical conductivity measurement
-* Temperature, humidity, pressure, and light measurements support
+* Temperature, humidity, pressure, and light measurements
-* Front ultrasound distance measurement
+* Ultrasound distance measurement
-* 2S 18650 battery-based power supply with a step-down converter
-* No extra Python packages required for the core autonomous work

 ## Proof Pictures